objarni/code-katas/start-points/YatzeeScore.md

 Notice two things with this report:

-  1. It does not contain a line for "YATZEE" score
+  1. It does not contain a line for "YATZEE" score even though the user got it (5 of a kind is YATZEE, and it is always scored 50)
   2. The Full House score is incorrect; 5 dices of the same value is not a full house in Yatzee, so the score should be 0

 (1) is a feature that is not implemented yet.